ymyke/cardio/README.md

 # Next up

-- Don't show costs in computer cards
-- Handle the case where player uses the last of his hand cards
+- Check todos
-- Fight:
+- Finish fight:
+  - Start by creating some computer strategy
-  - Finish fight
+  - Finish when one party won
-  - Add other elements:
-  - More animations needed for Spine and maybe other skills?
-- Interactive UI
-  - All fixmes is fightvnc and tuivnc
+  - => Have a new starting point for this. g.py or so.
+- Start thinking about the broader game, map, ...
 - Implement some skills that have an influence on the decks (e.g., fertility, Ouroboros, unkillable, ...) and see if they work well with the current deck implementation.

-- Can we add the new fire and spirits placement logic to the hypo-driven tests?
-Maybe using the placement mgr in the hypo test?

 # Architectural considerations

 - Should I rethink the whole view after all?
 Simply redraw the entire model whenever necessary.
 But in the buffer and/or on a second screen so there is no flicker?
-(Is that possible w/ asciimatics?)
+(Is that possible w/ asciimatics?) -- Can I work with 2 asciimatics screens (and maybe some buffer to copy contents between the two) and simply do full screen refreshes whenever something happens and via that mechanism more properly separate the model from the view?
 - Rethink how the session module works.
 Maybe get rid of it?
 Maybe have a common way tests get set up in a central test module and a way sandbox.py sets up the game and get rid of session altogether? -- But would need some module that grants access to